CosmoStat/shapepipe/docs/source/post_processing.md

       ```
       On success, `ShapePipe` output `fits` and `log` files will be now in various subdirs of the `output` directory.

-At this step all required `ShapePipe` resulting output files are available in `.`.
+At this step all required `ShapePipe` resulting output files are available in the current working directory.

 2. Optional: Split output in sub-samples